olange/arcade/README.md

 Restoration of a Pacman Arcade Cocktail table (Karateco 1984) and mashup of a few arcade games, retrofitted to hexagonal grids.

+## Project status

+🌱 Early stage of development.
+Only a landing page with a partial UI is deployed on Firebase.
+Expect everything to evolve.

 ## Repository structure

 This repository has a _monorepo_ layout, holding two projects [`webapp`](webapp/) and [`server`](server/), with shared library [`hexgrid`](packages/hexgrid/).